-Secondly, due to the heterogeneous nature of the patchwork created by the different heterodox groups a unified targeted political approach of reconciliation seems difficult if not impossible.
-Public and media discourse primarily follow a strategy of either demonizing or ridiculing these groups, denying them the status of legitimate members in the public forum.
+denying them the status of legitimate members in the public forum.
 Taking a closer look at the practices and beliefs of many heterodox political groups, this might look as an adequate response.
 While a critical confrontation taking up political challenges emerging from a more or less unified and intellectually grounded system of beliefs can fuel a rational debate, identifying incompatibilities and defining areas of common ground, the exposure to a myriad of incoherent local metaphysics makes such a confrontation impossible.
-A powerful narrative fuelling alternative political views and promoting scenarios for a different or "better" society may help to sharpen mainstream political discourse and change fields of societal practice as the history of social movements from the 18th century onwards and the codification of their claims in modern legal systems demonstrates.32 The decomposition of unifying and/or competing political narratives into multiple and arbitrary, unconnected fragments can bring this dialectic to a halt.33
+A powerful narrative fuelling alternative political views and promoting scenarios for a different or "better" society may help to sharpen mainstream political discourse and change fields of societal practice as the history of social movements from the 18th century onwards and the codification of their claims in modern legal systems demonstrates.36 The decomposition of unifying and/or competing political narratives into multiple and arbitrary, unconnected fragments can bring this dialectic to a halt.37 Thirdly, the rise of heterodox political groups can be taken as an indicator for fundamental societal changes (and problems).
+It reflects a desire for an interpretation of the social world along the lines of clear, unambiguous and comprehendible causes and effects, and, at the same time, satisfies the need for suitable scapegoats who can be blamed for one's own (perceived) misery.

-31 See e.g. Soroush, A. (2002).
-Reason, freedom, and democracy in Islam: Essential writings of Abdolkarim Soroush.
-Oxford University Press.
-Boroumand, L., & Boroumand, R. (2002).
-Terror, Islam, and democracy.
-Journal of Democracy, 13(2), 5-20.

-Thirdly, the rise of heterodox political groups can be taken as an indicator for fundamental societal changes (and problems).
-It reflects a desire for an interpretation of the social world along the lines of clear, unambiguous and comprehendible causes and effects and, at the same time, satisfies the need for suitable scapegoats who can be blamed for one's own (perceived) misery.
 Simplified political narratives operating with a clear-cut and value-laden distinction between "Us" and "Them" appear attractive under conditions of perceived economic, social and cultural insecurity.
 Hence, the rise of heterodox political groups also reflects a rising level of societal insecurity.
-The reasons for this insecurity can be as manifold as its effects.34

-The use-value of an investigation of heterodox politicisation for a better understanding of societal security can be seen in an in-depth, micro-level insight into processes of ideological fragmentation and the rise of new small communities, sealed off from mainstream political discourse, mirroring either gradual processes of social disintegration or highlighting new heterodox forms of political self-empowerment.
-The available exemplary evidence can be read either way - as a sign of decline of European civic culture or as an early sign of an emerging new form of politics.

-32 See the analysis of legal evolution in Habermas, J., (1985).
+The reasons for this insecurity can be as manifold as its effects.38 The use-value of an investigation of heterodox politicisation for a better understanding of societal security can be seen in an in-depth, micro-level insight into processes of ideological fragmentation and the rise of new small communities, sealed off from mainstream political discourse, mirroring either gradual processes of social disintegration or highlighting new heterodox forms of political self-empowerment.
+The available exemplary evidence can be read either way - as a sign of decline of European civic culture or as an early sign of an emerging new form of politics. - 36 See the analysis of legal evolution in Habermas, J., (1985).
 The theory of communicative action (Vol. 2).
 Beacon press.

-33 The current (postmodern) shift from interest to identity politics reflects this fragmentation at the level of mainstream theoretical discourse, and one might see the growth of heterodox politicisation as a trivialised version of this seminal trend.
+37 The current (postmodern) shift from interest to identity politics reflects this fragmentation at the level of mainstream theoretical discourse, and one might see the growth of heterodox politicisation as a trivialised version of this seminal trend.
 On social and political mobilisation along the lines of common interests and shared identities see Rowley, T. I., & Moldoveanu, M. (2003).
 When will stakeholder groups act?
-An interestand identity-based model of stakeholder group mobilization.
+An interest-and identity-based model of stakeholder group mobilization.
 Academy of management review, 28(2), 204-219.
-34 For a comprehensive account based on a country study of the Netherlands see Buruma, I. (2014).
+38 For a comprehensive account based on a country study of the Netherlands see Buruma, I. (2014).
 Murder in Amsterdam.
 Atlantic Books Ltd.